 In English Law, a constable was a public civil officer whose general duty was to maintain the peace within his district, although he was frequently charged with additional obligations.
 "High," "petty," and "special" constables formerly existed.
 In many cases, the police have assumed the functions of constables.

-In current society, constables serve in the broad area of helping to maintain peaceful operation of Town events.
-There are 7 Canterbury Constables, and 1 Special Constable (appointed), each serving a 2-year term.
+In current society, constables serve in the broad area of helping to maintain peaceful operation of Town events and traffic control.
+There are 7 elected Canterbury Constables, and possibly a Special Constable (appointed), each serving a 2-year term.

 Our current Constable roster is:

 Salvatore DiCarli, Constable - 230-6846